T. V. Ramasubbaiyer

 Thazhuvia Ramasubbaiyer (2 October 1908 – 21 July 1984), popularly referred to as TVR, was a philanthropist and founder of the popular Tamil daily newspaper Dinamalar.

 Early life

 Ramasubbaiyer was born to a brahmin family on 2 October 1908 at Thazhuvia Mahadevar Koil village in the then Nanjilnadu, Nagercoil, (present-day Kanyakumari District).

 Founding of Dinamalar

-Ramasubbaiyer started a Tamil periodical Dinamalar on 6 September 1951 at Trivandrum.
+Ramasubbaiyer started a periodical Dinamalar on 6 September 1951 at Trivandrum.
 He later spread his operations to Tamil Nadu.

 Later years

 TVR died on 21 July 1984.

 TVR’s son, Shri R Lakshmipathy, later became the Chairman of the Press Trust of India, and another son, Late Shri R Krishnamurthy became the President of the Numismatic Society.